For Palestinians arrested under Israeli occupation, a childhood disrupted

 Israel says it arrests Palestinians on suspicion of attacking or planning attacks against its citizens.
 Its military said enforcement agencies in the occupied West Bank “work to protect the rights of minors throughout all administrative and criminal proceedings”.

-In the West Bank, Palestinians and Israelis are subjected to different legal systems.
+In the West Bank, Palestinians and Israelis are subject to different legal systems.
 Palestinians, including minors, are prosecuted in a military court.

-Based on collected affidavits from 766 children detained between 2016 and 2022, DCIP found about 59% were abducted by soldiers at night.
+Based on collected affidavits from 766 children detained between 2016 and 2022, DCIP found that about 59 per cent were abducted by soldiers at night.

-Some 75% of children were subjected to physical violence and 97% were interrogated without a family member or lawyer present.
-One in four are placed in solitary confinement for two or more days even before the beginning of a trial, said Cleland.
+Some 75 per cent of children were subjected to physical violence and 97 per cent were interrogated without a family member or lawyer present.
+One in four are placed in solitary confinement for two or more days even before the beginning of a trial, said Ms Cleland.

-Lawyers work on getting children plea deals, she said, because the conviction rate is above 95%.
+Lawyers work on getting children plea deals, she said, because the conviction rate is above 95 per cent.

 Throwing stones is the most common charge against Palestinian minors detained in the West Bank, punishable by up to 20 years in prison under Israeli military law, said Palestinian rights group Addameer.

-Zaghal remembers going to swim at a Tel Aviv pool with his late father on the weekends, and wants to become a lifeguard.
+Abdelrahman remembers going to swim at a Tel Aviv pool with his late father at the weekends, and wants to become a lifeguard.
 He said he loved school and was eager to go back.

 Israel’s Education Ministry said Palestinians released from Israeli detention would not attend its schools until January 2024 and would instead be visited by assigned officers.